cogment/cogment-verse/README.md

 They can be inspected and adapted to your needs in `run_params.yaml`:

+## List of publications and submissions using Cogment and/or Cogment Verse

+- Analyzing and Overcoming Degradation in Warm-Start Off-Policy Reinforcement Learning [code](https://github.com/benwex93/cogment-verse)
+- Multi-Teacher Curriculum Design for Sparse Reward Environments [code](https://github.com/kharyal/cogment-verse/)

+(please open a pull request to add missing entries)

 ## Acknowledgements

 The subdirectories `/tf_agents/cogment_verse_tf_agents/third_party` and `/torch_agents/cogment_verse_torch_agents/third_party` contains code from third party sources